8cylinder/chopper/REMEDIATION_PLAN.md

 ```

 **Acceptance Criteria**:
-- [ ] Search limited to 5 directories up maximum
+- [x] ✅ Search limited to 5 directories up maximum
-- [ ] No exceptions thrown for missing config files
+- [x] ✅ No exceptions thrown for missing config files
-- [ ] Only loads files, not directories or special files
+- [x] ✅ Only loads files, not directories or special files
-- [ ] Logs which config file is being used
+- [x] ✅ Logs which config file is being used

 ---